contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ## Additional information

+You can find more information about managing projects [here](https://ddev.readthedocs.io/en/stable/users/usage/managing-projects/#listing-project-information).

 - `ddev start` starts the project, `ddev stop` ends it.
 Make sure beforehand that you have changed to the project folder.

 - `ddev poweroff` can stop all started projects/containers from any directory.